bella-mir/bella-mir/README.md

 ### :woman_technologist: About Me :

+- 🌐: GIS and Urban Data analyst  // Web-GIS developer

-- 💻: Improve skills in frontend and backend to be able to build fully functional web applications
+- 💻: Constantly improve skills in frontend and backend to be able to build fully functional web applications

 - 🤓: Finished Practicum’s Software Engineering Bootcamp by Yandex (October 2022)

 - ✨: Currently studing at Practicum’s React Bootcamp by Yandex

-- 🌐: GIS and Urban Data analyst

 - 🏃‍♀️: In my free time, I like playing volleyball and running